- Career Development Services

 - Discounted Tuition Rate for active duty, reserve, and National Guard members.

 - Federal Tuition Assistance help for all active duty service members from all branches.
 WKU participates in GoArmyEd, the AI portal for Air Force personnel and the Navy and Marine Corps TA programs.

 Since 1972 WKU has provided educational opportunities on post at Ft.
 Knox.
 WKU also offers the only Veterans Upward Bound program in KY, an award winning Army ROTC, an Air Force ROTC program, and so much more.

 Western Kentucky University is committed to ensuring flexibility toward obtaining a degree to service members, as stated in the Higher Education Relief Opportunity for Students (HEROES) Act of 2003.
 Several WKU policies apply specifically as mentioned below:

-- The Military Withdrawal policy permits an active duty service member the ability to withdraw from a course or the entire schedule of classes, and receive a tuition and fee refund (see page 34 for more detail).
+- The Military Withdrawal policy permits an active duty service member the ability to withdraw from a course or the entire schedule of classes, and receive a tuition and fee refund.

 - A degree term extension is available.